Filmed in NC Fund

 The Filmed in NC Fund supports emerging and established artists with a proven record for producing singular and original work, exhibiting potential for meaningful community impact and generating substantial economic activity in North Carolina.
 Projects at various stages of production (existing and new projects) are eligible to apply.
 The program supports narrative, documentary, and experimental films.
 The program prioritizes funding for female, African American, and Latinx filmmakers.

-- Stephanie Diane Ford for The Black Baptism, a short afro-futurism fantasy psychological-thriller about an imprisoned young woman, informed by a mysterious voice, who must pass a series of enigmatic tests or face a terrifying death.
+- Stephanie Diane Ford for The Black Baptism, a short narrative following an imprisoned young woman, informed by a mysterious voice, who must pass a series of enigmatic tests or face a terrifying death.

-Read more about the 2019 Grant Recipients projects HERE.
+Read about the 2019 Grant Recipients projects HERE.